 We are always here to help out whenever needed!

-This room at WDSS houses a pantry stocked with food, clothing and personal items, and has laundry factilities available to students as needed.
-This space is utilized by after school groups to offer tutoring services, and provides a friendly after school social gathering space staffed by CK Youth Workers for students offering various activities throughout the year.
+This room at WDSS houses a pantry with food, clothing, personal items, laundry facilities and kitchen available to students as needed.
+This space is staffed by groups such as CK Link and the YMCA to provide a friendly social gathering space for students offering various activities throughout the year.
 The WDSS breakfast program is run out of this space, where breakfast is available to all students 5 days a week.

 School Lunches